-Aimee Liu is the author of Gaining: The Truth About Life After Eating Disorders, a sequel to her acclaimed memoir of anorexia nervosa, Solitaire.
+Aimee Liu is the author of novel Glorious Boy, and Gaining: The Truth About Life After Eating Disorders, a sequel to her acclaimed memoir of anorexia nervosa, Solitaire.
 Gaining proves that healthy nutrition is only a first step and that true recovery requires a new understanding of the role that genetics, personality, relationships, and anxiety play in these disorders.
 Aimee uses cutting-edge research to dispel the myth that fashion is wholly to blame.
 She examines the real reasons eating disorders—at all ages—are on the rise, and how they can be prevented in future generations.

 The success of Gaining prompted Aimee to assemble excerpts of her readers’ letters into a new anthology of recovery voices, Restoring Our Bodies, Reclaiming Our Lives, published by Trumpeter Books.
 It includes both the experiences of those in recovery and abundant advice from clinicians, researchers, and other professionals in the Academy for Eating Disorders.
 All sales of this book will benefit the Academy’s Research and Clinical Scholarship program.